louisrubet/rpn/MANUAL.md

 For a most complete help, please refer to HP28S and HP48GX manuals provided in the sources

-An help command is provided by rpn:
+A help command is provided by rpn:

 ```
 rpn> help